scoverage/scalac-scoverage-plugin/README.md

 #### Excluding code from coverage stats

 You can exclude whole classes or packages by name.
-Pass a semicolon separated list of regexes to the 'excludedPackages' option.
+Pass a semicolon separated list of regexes to the `excludedPackages` option.

 For example: